filip-ch9/filip-ch9/README.md

 Currently learning and working at ITS Iskratel Skopje.

-- 🔭 I’m currently working on ... microservices, databases and spring cloud versioning
+- 🔭 I’m currently working on ... spring boot app
 - 🌱 I’m currently learning ...
-React - The Complete Guide (incl Hooks, React Router, Redux) at udemy
+Spring Security
 - 👯 I’m looking to collaborate on ...
 Java projects, spring boot etc.
 - 🤔 I’m looking for help with ...Databases
 - 💬 Ask me about ...
 Anything